How to make mango bubble tea or mango milk tea.

 What better idea than to make it into a very refreshing mango bubble tea?
 Made with fresh mangoes mixed with the right amount of milk and tea, this refreshing bubble tea is perfect for the hot summer days.

 If you’re going to try one fruit bubble tea for once, don’t think anymore and just order that mango bubble tea to go.
 No need to worry about watermelon bubble tea or any other flavor, we truly believe this is the best of the best when it comes to fruity bubble teas.
-Let’s dive right in for the full recipe shall we?
+Let’s dive right in for the full recipe for mango bubble tea shall we?

 Ingredients you'll need